-Your in luck friend, here is a short list of the what you should be reading through.
+You’re in luck, friend!
+Here is a short list of what you should be reading through to get started:

 We want to make the game as approachable as we can, so all the sites that we use will have the following:

-You’ve read the Rulebook right?
+You’ve read the Rulebooks right?
 Great!
 You’ll need this for the next step.

 Got a character design in mind?
 Write up your build, remember that new characters start with 50 Skill Points, or 75 Skill Points if it’s your first character.

 - Bedding – Our sites provide camp mats, but you’ll want a sleeping bag or sheets, pillow and any coverings you need to help with the light, and possibly extra padding.

-- Toiletries – We have regular bathrooms and showers, so bring things like toothpaste, soap, deoderant, a towel, and any medication you need.
+- Toiletries – We have regular bathrooms and showers, so bring things like toothpaste, soap, deodorant, a towel, and any medication you need.

 - A change of clothing, or three.
 This is the North Wet, come prepared!